Bal mithai

-Bal mithai (Kumaoni: बाल मिठाई, Bāl Mithai) is a brown chocolate-like fudge, made with roasted khoya and coated with white balls made of sugar coated roasted poppy seeds.
+Bal mithai (बाल मिठाई) is a brown chocolate-like fudge, made with roasted khoya and coated with white balls made of sugar coated roasted poppy seeds.
 It is a popular sweet from Kumaon, India.

 History

 Bal mithai originated in Kumaon.
 It was an invention of locals of Lal Bazaar, Almora, in the early twentieth century.
 Scholars believe that bal mithai initially must have been the name of the prime offering to the Sun God.

 Joga Lal Sah, a halwai was in business since 1865 in Lal Bazaar, Almora.
 He is the one credited for inventing the Bal mithai as it is known today.
 His shop is still functioning in Almora and is run by his descendants.
-Bal mithai came to prominence in the early 1900's.
+Bal mithai came to prominence in the early 1900s.

 Though the most popular vendor of Bal mithai in Almora is the shop 'Kheem Singh Mohan Singh Rautela'.
 Kheem Singh Rautela and Mohan Singh Rautela were brothers and workers in the shop of Joga Lal Sah.
 They opened their own sweets shop near KMOU bus station.
 Since many bus passengers bought their Bal mithai to get a taste of the popular sweet, their business flourished.
 Their shop is still running today.

 According to local legends, during World War II, Bal mithai was carried by the soldiers from Kumaon fighting in Burma for the British Indian Army.
 The legend became so popular, that local advertisements boasted, ‘ हमारी शाखा बर्मा में भी ’ (we have branches in Burma too).